MolSSI-Education/2020-software-fellow-posters/_posts/2020-06-22-nick-stair.md

 ### Development toolbox for new algorithms

 QForte also serves as a powerful tool for the development of new algorithms using abstract bass classes to ensure uniformity.
-It contains fast C++ implementations of the Jordan-Wigner transform, circuit application, Trotterizatoin, state overlap, and operator measurement.
+It contains fast C++ implementations of the Jordan-Wigner transform, circuit application, Trotterization, state overlap, and operator measurement.
 These tools allow for rapid development of VQE and QK ansatz or even entirely new classes of algorithms.

 ## Example usage